cs-chan/ArtGAN/README.md

 ## Installation and Running

 1. Users are required to install Caffe Library from https://github.com/BVLC/caffe.
-2. Users can required to download the Wikiart Dataset provided [here](https://github.com/cs-chan/ICIP2016-PC/tree/master/WikiArt%20Dataset) for a fair comparison to our ICIP2016 paper.
+2. Users can required to download the Wikiart Dataset provided at [this https URL](https://github.com/cs-chan/ICIP2016-PC/tree/master/WikiArt%20Dataset) for a fair comparison to our ICIP2016 paper.
 3. Please choose one of the following options:

 Option 1: